rreusser/trains-and-trails/src/pages/briones-regional-park/index.md

 <span data-behavior="conclusion"></span>

 I couldn't have been happier with the day and with the run.
-I spent less than an hour in transit, and at any rate I listened to an audiobook of the Kurt Gödel biography, [Journey to the Edge of Reason](https://wwnorton.com/books/9781324005445), so I could have spent longer on the train.
+I spent less than an hour in transit, and at any rate I listened to an audiobook of the Kurt Gödel biography, [Journey to the Edge of Reason](https://wwnorton.com/books/9781324005445), so I'd happily have spent longer on the train.

 Briones Regional Park is maybe about 3 &times; 3 miles if you had to shoehorn it into a square.
 It's not huge, but there's a lot to explore.
 A surprising amount of the park has sweeping views in every direction.